julian-molina/Documentation/_includes/network/market-data-tasks.md

 <!--------------------------------------------- ADDING starts -->

-To add a specific {{ title | downcase }} node, select *Add {{ title }}* on the parent node menu.
+To add a market data tasks node, select *Add Market Data* on the parent node menu.

-{% include note.html content="Remember to establish a reference to the desired exchange in the Crypto Ecosystem hierarchy." %}
+{% include note.html content="Remember to establish a reference with a market defined in the Crypto Ecosystem hierarchy after adding the node." %}

-You may also add exchange sessions in bulk for all exchanges that may have been previously defined in the Crypto Ecosystem hierarchy.
-To do that, select *Add Missing Exchanges* on the session based data node menu.
-An exchange sessions node is created for each defined exchange, each with the corresponding reference.
+You may also add market data tasks nodes in bulk for all markets that may have been previously defined in the Crypto Ecosystem hierarchy.
+To do that, select *Add Missing Markets* on the parent node menu.
+A market data tasks node is created for each defined market, each with the corresponding reference.

 <!--------------------------------------------- ADDING ends -->